sphinx-doc/sphinx/doc/latex.rst

      directive, with a final colon.
 Wrap it as ``\sphinxremovefinalcolon{#1}`` if this final colon is to be removed.

-  .. versionadded:: 7.4.0 The ``\sphinxdotitlerowwithicon`` LaTeX command,
+  .. versionadded:: 7.4.0
-     (renamed at 8.1.0 ``\sphinxdotitlerow``, former name kept for backward compatibility)
-     whose first argument is the admonition type, so that it can recover the associated colors and icon for the title row, and the second argument gets typeset after the icon.

-  .. todo:: The fact that we must employ ``\sphinxremovefinalcolon`` is a
-            legacy artefact from old ill-designed Sphinx LaTeX writer, which postfixes (still today) the title with a colon automatically.
+     ``\sphinxdotitlerowwithicon`` LaTeX command.

-  .. versionchanged:: 8.1.0 LaTeX command ``\sphinxdotitlerow`` detects
+  .. versionchanged:: 8.1.0
-     automatically if an icon is associated or not with the rendered element.
+     ``\sphinxdotitlerowwithicon`` now detects automatically if an icon is associated or not with the rendered element used as first argument.

+  .. versionadded:: 8.1.0
+     ``\sphinxdotitlerow`` as alias to ``\sphinxdotitlerowwithicon`` with
+     a more appropriate name.

-  .. versionadded:: 8.1.0 Titles of :dudir:`topic`, contents_, and
+  .. versionadded:: 8.1.0
+     Titles of :dudir:`topic`, contents_, and :dudir:`sidebar` directives are
-     :dudir:`sidebar` directives styled using ``\sphinxdotitlerow``.
+     also styled using ``\sphinxdotitlerow`` (they have no default icons associated with them).

 - ``\sphinxtableofcontents``: A wrapper (defined differently in :file:`sphinxhowto.cls` and in :file:`sphinxmanual.cls`) of standard